-A black magic-dabbling Hollywood star from the 1930s named Lorna Love (Marianna Hill) reaches from beyond the grave to fuck up a couple of married biographers in this priceless 1976 made-for-TV film.
-Kate Jackson and Robert Wagner play the couple.
-They move into Love's crumbling mansion (i.e. "Love House") to soak up the atmosphere and groove on her many mementos.
-With all the spooky stuff going on this book takes forever to get started.
-Instead of working, Wagner begins to drink and brood over the portrait of Lorna (painted by his own late father, cementing his connection to the subject) hanging in the study.
-He may as well be Vincent Price in a Corman Poe, since he's becoming possessed, and Lorna's beautiful corpse is even kept on display in a glass case out in the backyard as a shrine to her beauty and vanity.
-What chance does 'the smart one' of Charlie's Angels have against such a powerful REBECCA / LAURA / LIGEIA - ish ghost?
-She better get crafty, and hope there's no Mrs. Danvers or cat or Waldo skulking about the grounds in jealous guardianship of all their dead love once surveyed.
+A black magic-dabbling Hollywood star from the 1930s named Lorna Love (Marianna Hill) reaches from beyond the grave to fuck up a couple of her married biographers in this priceless 1976 made-for-TV film.
+Kate Jackson and Robert Wagner play the couple, who move into Love's crumbling mansion (i.e. "Love House") to soak up the atmosphere and groove on Love's mansion full of mementos.
+With all the spooky stuff going on--including a ghostly projector showing Love's old films on the wall, and a ceremonial knife that appears and disappears from random drawers--their book takes forever to get started.
+Like any self-respecting writer, Wagner uses the thick atmosphere as an excuse to to drink and brood over the portrait of Lorna (painted by his own late father, cementing his connection to the subject) rather than write.
+Like Dana Andrews before him, he's falling in love with a dead woman.
+In a sublimely macabre Hollywood Babylon-worthy touch, Lorna's still-beautiful corpse is even kept on display in a glass case out in the backyard.
+Kate Jackson better get crafty, and hope there's no Mrs. Danvers skulking about the grounds in jealous guardianship of all their dead mistress once surveyed.

-Kate is relegated mostly towards being gaslit/terrorized by a phantom in a purple devil worship ceremonial robe weilding a curved sacrificial dagger.
-Nonetheless, she's sharp as always in her silk scarves and slacks, that straight black hair extra long-- her youth all but crystalizing the air around her with fuzzy magic.
-A smart sweater worn over a collared shirt adds nerdy class to her beautiful and warm and nurturing and sweet soul.
-We feel her pain, then, as she's way too sweet to be deserve being menaced by a phantom in a pentagram-covered purple robe who's either trying to kill her or just scare her out of Love House.
+Relegated mostly towards being the gaslit innocent, terrorized by a phantom in a purple devil worship ceremonial robe waving around that curved sacrificial dagger, Jackson looks quite sleek in her silk scarves and slacks, her straight black hair extra long, her youth all but crystalizing the air around her with fuzzy magic.
+A smart sweater worn over a collared shirt adds nerdy class to her beautiful 'smarts' and nurturing soul.
+We feel her pain, then, as she's way too sweet to be deserve being menaced by a phantom in a pentagram-covered purple robe who's either trying to kill her or just scare her out of Love House, and then to have her legit fears dismissed by dumbass husband Wagner.

-Hubby Wagner thinks it's her imagination, but it's his that's out of control.
-As he drinks booze in the den, moons over the portrait and screens her old films over and over via a home projector on the wall, he starts having conveniently-timed hallucinations of ghostly Lorna whenever Kate's in danger in another room.
-In the most awesome moment, Lorna comes to life in a slow mo gold-tinted mirage, smiling and calling his name from inside the film he's projecting!
+He thinks it's her imagination, but it's his that's out of control.
+As he drinks booze in the den, moons over the Love portrait and screens her old films over and over via a home projector on the wall, he winds up distracted by conveniently-timed hallucinations of ghostly Lorna whenever Kate's in danger in another room.
+In the most awesome moment, Lorna comes to life in a slow motion, gold-tinted mirage, smiling and calling his name from inside the film he's projecting!
 As someone who--as a child--believed he could make Kate Jackson fall in love with him if he stared hard enough at her pictures in Teen Beat, I caught the meta frisson from this scene, big time.

-But then, adulthood and alcoholism suffocates our appreciation for nerd girls.
-The more Wagner drinks, the ruder, more patronizing, and dismissive of Jackson's legitimate worry he becomes.
-He thinks she's faking that someone is trying to kill her and has left a Satanic knife in her drawer and cut her face out of their author's photo.
+But then, in real life at least, adulthood supplants our naive, hopeless wishful fantasies.
+Once we understand the way these fantasies are structured on the bedrock of their never coming true, the bedrock dissolves and we're set free to find a new illusion.
+But alcoholism returns the writer to the land of fantasy; the more Wagner drinks, the ruder, more patronizing, and dismissive of Jackson's legitimate worry he becomes.
+He thinks she's faking that someone is trying to kill her and has left a Satanic knife in her drawer and cut her own face out of their author's photo in order to get his attention.
 As Kate is so rational and intelligent, you start to imagine what Charlie's Angels would be like if every suggestion, clue, or even event the Angels reported was dismissed by Bosley and Charlie as womanly hallucinations and hysterics.
 Ick, right?
 They'd need more than an hour to solve the case, that's for sure...
-"Luckily" this is a TVM.

-Anyway, despite all that, the pace is brisk and there's a whole cavalcade of pre-war Hollywood stars in cameos: John Carradine shows up all evil-like as Lorna's old Svengali-style director; Sylivia Sydney is the nicotine-voiced housekeeper (prefiguring her hilarious turn in BEETLEJUICE); Joan Blondell is a deranged fan and fellow coven member; Dorothy Lamour...
+Anyway, despite all that, the pace is brisk and there's a whole cavalcade of pre-war Hollywood stars in cameos: John Carradine shows up all evil-like as Lorna's old Svengali-style director; Sylivia Sydney is the nicotine-voiced housekeeper (prefiguring her hilarious turn in BEETLEJUICE); Joan Blondell is a deranged fan (and Love's fellow coven member); Dorothy Lamour...
 OK, I forget what she does.
 And holding her own as the ghost of Lorna is a leggy tall blonde named Marianna Hill.
-You may remember as Fredo's rebellious strumpet of a wife in GODFATHER 2, and she's in tons of other shit too, including a couple of STAR TREK episodes.
+You may remember as Fredo's rebellious strumpet of a wife in GODFATHER 2, and she's in tons of other shit too, including a couple of STAR TREK episodes, RED LINE 7000 and MESSIAH OF EVIL.
 Hot damn.

-Being a confirmed sadomasochistic Charlie's Angels fan as a child in the 70s, poring, Sternberg-like, on images of my Angel, you can imagine how I longed to see DEATH AT LOVE HOUSE, which was mentioned on occasion in TV Guide, along with Kate's other big 70s TVM, the equally awesome sounding SATAN'S SCHOOL FOR GIRLS, both TVMs that came and went before I was aware of them due to my parent's strict bedtime laws.
+Being a confirmed sadomasochistic Charlie's Angels fan as a child in the 70s, poring, Sternberg-like, over images of their loveliness, you can imagine how I longed to see DEATH AT LOVE HOUSE, which was mentioned on occasion in TV Guide, along with Kate's other big 70s TVM, the equally awesome sounding SATAN'S SCHOOL FOR GIRLS, both TVMs that came and went before I was aware of them due to my parent's strict bedtime laws.
 Their unavailability made imagining them all the sweeter; I desperately wanted a job at any school with a name like Love House or Satan's School for Girls.
 I'd even brush their hair for them, and do their toenails.
-Can you imagine my weird semi-sadomasochistic / pre-empathic jouissance
+Can you even imagine my weird semi-sadomasochistic / pre-empathic, prepubescent jouissance?

 As for owning films in the 70s, the best you could do (if you were a kid) was to get a super 8mm projector and buy little condensed reels from the camera store.
 They had one or two key scenes from the film edited together and running maybe five or six minutes.
-That was IT, brother.
-No other way to see a movie other than at the whim of the TV channel or theater programmer.
+There was NO other way to see a movie other than at the whim of the TV channel or theater programmer and even then it was contingent on bed times and parental preferentiality.

 I mention this for a simple reason: to stress the power of the image in the 70s.
 It was a power that its proliferation in our current era has decreased.
 Now one merely thinks of a name and they can find every picture ever, immediately -- we can download them and keep them forever.
-Kids today take that for granted but the older of us remember maybe how that inability to 'own' movies-- the sheer lack of access --made images more sacred, more ephemeral in nature.
-If you missed it, man, that was IT.
+Kids today take that for granted but the older of us remember maybe how that inability to 'own' movies-- the sheer lack of access --made images more sacred, more ephemeral.

 There was no way my parents would let me stay up until 4 AM watching some rerun ghost TVM, at that age. but I was far from tired at 9 PM... so I was forced to lie in bed in a prepubescent miasma, imagining Kate Jackson in all these ghostly, Satanic, and love-death situations.
 If I knew about how good booze in sufficient quantities would have made me feel, I'd have been drinking like Wagner.
 But to me it was just gross stuff adults drank that made them act like dazed idiots.

-So Lorna Love died, for there were no more artificial worlds to conquer.
+So Lorna Love died, for there were no more image-starved minds to conquer.
 The center couldn't hold and without that externalized desire.
 The subject imploded under its own horrid weight.

 Don't believe me?
-Look at these recent revolting news stories about 'the Destruction Company' - where dumb rich kids pay someone else for the right to smash their own TV sets, and you see how universal availability forces the entitled child into a crisis of desire.
+Look at these recent revolting news stories about 'the Destruction Company' - where dumb rich kids pay someone else for the right to smash their own TV sets, and you see how universal availability forces a crisis of desire.
 The more stuff we have, the less it has value... and for the person who constructs their whole identity around ego and ownership this is a truth too horrible to face.
-The race is lost since you won before it began.
+The race is lost since you downloaded the finish line before it began.
 So rather than go back and bet on devout Non-Attachment in the Third, you just buy the horse that already lost the race and pay for the right to shoot it.

 Such suckers are what DEATH AT LOVE HOUSE is all about.
 Rather than admit they can't get their youth back they try to stop time and freeze themselves in amber.
 They hope to go rigid in their glory rather than let go and flow in the current of anonymity, to relish the disillusionment that comes with attaining your desire in order to move into egolessness.
 Meanwhile, the aging stars from the golden era all show up as groundskeepers, real estate agents, and neighbors.
 They collect their checks, and shamble off back into the shadows.
 They're old and irrelevant, but man they know the score.